srMarquinho/ultimate-dividend-portfolio/README.md

   <div><img src="./images/Table.png" width="150"></div>

 1. That's all!
 You are ready.
 Start adding _"Transactions"_ to see the magic happen. (ensure `-` are actually `0`)

+- **NOTE: If you are updating from beta.**
+  - Copy and paste all yellowish cells and paste in the new sheet. (right click `Paste special` > `Paste values only`)
+  - From the _Overrides_ section note that "Forward dividend" is no longer in use and the column has been deleted.

 ### Tooltips